Coal Procurement in Taipower

 The layday at loading port

 Considering the uncertainty of loading and unloading time at ports and voyage time at sea, the layday for Indonesia (including Chinese Mainland, Russia) is 10 days, and 14 days for Australia

 After reviewing bidder's technical and commercial proposal, Taipower will open the price proposals of qualified suppliers.
 The bid with the lowest evaluated CFR price, yet doesn’t exceed the ceiling price will then be awarded.
 The calculation of Evaluated CFR Price includes FOB price, ocean freight and coal quality specifications proposed by suppliers.
 After having awarded the contracts, TPC has the right to choose delivery term to be FOB or CFR.

 V. Characteristics of Coal Sources and Coal Allocating Method

-Most coals procured by Taipower are from Indonesia and Australia and a few of coals are from Russia.
-The coals from Australia and Russia are bituminous coals that can provide higher heating value.
+Most coals procured by Taipower are from Indonesia and Australia and a few of coals are from Russia and Columbia.
+The coals from Australia, Russia, and Columbia are bituminous coals that can provide higher heating value.
 On the other hand, the coals from Indonesia are sub-bituminous coals with extremely low ash content (about 5% in average).

-To achieve lower pollutant emissions and higher operation efficiency, optimal operation performance can be achieved by blending Australian coals and Indonesian coals with proper ratio.
-For each coal-fired unit, Taipower has established an optimum ratio operating mode of bituminous coals and sub-bituminous coals to satisfy both environmental emission standards enforced by the government and full power operation demand.
+To lower pollutant emissions and higher operation efficiency, optimal operation performance can be achieved by blending Australian coals and Indonesian coals with proper ratio.
+For each coal-fired unit, Taipower has established an optimum ratio operating mode of higher CV coals and lower ash coals to satisfy both environmental emission standards enforced by the government and full power operation.